fastmachinelearning/hls4ml-catapult-framework/README.md

 `catapult` assumes that Vivado is installed in the `/opt/Xilinx` directory.
 If that's not the case, please update line 10 of the script accordingly.

 ### cconvert
 This is a Python tool converting an hls4ml Vivado HLS project to its Catapult equivalent, which can be then used by `hls4ml-catapult-framework`.
-During the conversion process, activation tables are pre-computed, random test inputs are generated and expected test outputs are produced.
+During the conversion process, activation tables are pre-computed, random test inputs are generated and expected test outputs are produced by running the Vivado HLS testbench.

 The basic usage is:
 ```